What Is Equity Release And How Does It Work?

 The decision to use equity release should not be taken lightly.
 It is a significant financial commitment that doesn’t always provide an immediate solution to your money worries but could tie you and your heirs into a long-term arrangement.

-Before considering taking out an equity release product, it’s important to consider all available options and sources of advice, such as downsizing or debt management, to understand the full implications of this type of borrowing.
+Before considering taking out an equity release product, it’s essential to consider all available options and sources of advice, such as downsizing or debt management, to understand the full implications of this type of borrowing.

 It also requires careful research into providers and products and full disclosure regarding existing mortgages.

-Taking independent legal and financial advice will ensure that you make the most appropriate decisions for yourself and your loved ones.
+Taking independent legal and financial advice will ensure you make the most appropriate decisions for yourself and your loved ones.

 Equity Release Risks